 Heartland Cats will rely on a staff of volunteers to assist with disposition of supplies and assist with veterinary appointments as needed.
 When delivering supplies, a quick visual check will be made of the cat’s general health.
 Volunteers will be trained on basic care in order to answer questions, detect potential health issues and assist the guardian or offer recommendations as needed.

 When a cat is placed, the contact information associated with the microchip will remain with Heartland Cats.
 Should we be contacted, we will confirm the identity of the animal and contact the guardian.
 We will reunite and cat and guardian as long as the guardian wants and is able to care for the cat.

-This program will be initially available to the Omaha Metro area with possible expansion based on the volunteer network.
+This program is available to the Omaha Metro area.

 Funding is important to the success of this program and will determine how many cats we can be place and support.
 Please help us save an older cat and provide companionship for one who could use a furry friend to brighten their day.